Summary

 - Email digests: Twice daily, Cowork scans your inbox, identifies high-priority items, and sends you a categorized summary

-This scheduled task functionality moves Cowork from a reactive tool (you ask, it does) to a proactive one (it does things automatically based on rules you have set).
-For teams with repetitive operational workflows, this alone could justify the subscription cost.
+This scheduled-task functionality moves Cowork from a reactive tool (the user asks, the tool acts) to a proactive one (the tool acts automatically according to user-defined rules).
+For teams with repetitive operational workflows, this capability alone can justify the subscription cost.

 Projects: Persistent Workspaces

-Projects are persistent workspaces within Cowork where you can store files, links, instructions, and context that the agent remembers across sessions.
-Think of a Project as a briefing folder for a specific area of work.
+Projects are persistent workspaces within Cowork in which files, links, instructions, and context can be stored.
+The agent retains this material across sessions.
+A Project may be understood as a briefing folder for a specific area of work.

-For example, you might create a Project called “Competitive Intelligence” that contains:
+For example, a user might create a Project titled “Competitive Intelligence” containing the following:

 - Links to competitor websites and press pages